julie-andre/SecureBankMobileApp/README.md

   logged with the last time while having an internet connection.
   - *accountsJson.txt* containing the information of the user's accounts

 These files are encrypted using Advanced Encryption Standard (AES) 256-bits keys.
 For that, the application uses subkeys managed by a **MasterKey** provided by Android's crypto dependency (Jetpack Security).
-This Masterkey is stored in the Android Keystore System (making it more difficult to extract from the device) whereas the subkeys are stored in the shared preferences.
+This Masterkey is stored in the Android Keystore System (making it more difficult to extract from the device) whereas the subkeys are encrypted and stored in the shared preferences.

 ![](./images/Encrypted_file.PNG)